MarieeMorte/Three-in-a-Row/docs/ArchitectureDescription.md

 ##### The gameplay package

 The gameplay package contains the main class responsible for the gameplay.
 1. Gameplay: This class is a game controller.
-It simulates the gameplay of the game "Three in a row", contains the main frontend of the game
+It simulates the gameplay of the game "Three-in-a-row", contains the main frontend of the game